 The following academic regulations apply to all students of the undergraduate schools of Georgetown University.
-All undergraduate students are responsible for being thoroughly familiar with the regulations and requirements set forth in this section of the Bulletin, as well as the Handbook of each individual school and the Student Handbook.
-Ignorance of the rules described below will not be accepted as a justification for failing to act in accordance with them.
+All undergraduate students are responsible for being thoroughly familiar with the regulations and requirements set forth in this section of the Bulletin, as well as any Handbook of the individual school and the Student Affairs Website.
+Ignorance of the rules described in this section will not be accepted as a justification for failing to act in accordance with them.
+For questions regading college-specific policies, please visit the dean's office of the respective college.

 |III.||Studying, Grades and Credits|